Salesforce + AI

 Configure Salesforce MCP Server for Claude Code & MCP Clients

 Connect AI assistants to Salesforce using Model Context Protocol.
-Master DX MCP Server, Hosted MCP, OAuth configuration, and mcp-remote setup.
+Master DX MCP Server, the now-GA Hosted MCP, OAuth via External Client Apps, and the verified-working mcp-remote setup.

 In This Guide